 - committing to building a multi-cultural collaborative team, from top to bottom; and

-- broadening our geographic footprint through organic growth and strategic acquisitions.
+- broadening our geographic footprint through organic growth and strategic joint ventures, mergers and acquisitions.

 Market Leadership.
 Coca-Cola FEMSA is the largest franchise bottler of Coca-Cola trademark beverages in the world, with operations in Mexico, Guatemala, Nicaragua, Costa Rica, Panama, Colombia, Venezuela, Argentina, Brazil and the Philippines.